Remote Monitoring Agent (RMA) is an auxiliary application for HostMonitor. It is included

 - All traffic between Remote Monitoring Agent and HostMonitor is encrypted.

-- It is possible to customize the list of enabled tests for each of the agents (e.g. living only Count Files and Drive Free Space tests only).
+- It is possible to customize the list of enabled tests for each of the agents (e.g. allow only Count Files and Drive Free Space test methods).

 - You can restrict incoming TCP connections with the list of acceptable addresses.